 Hi all, hope you’re all well and are keeping in good spirits!
 I have another Recently Read post for you today.
-This past month has been a real mixed bag when it comes to books – I’ve adored some and have been left majorly disappointed by others.
+These past few months have been a real mixed bag when it comes to books – I’ve adored some and have been left majorly disappointed by others.
 As always, here are five completely honest and spoiler-free reviews…

 You can follow me on Goodreads here.

 Augustus Everett is an acclaimed author of literary fiction.
 January Andrews writes bestselling romance.
 When she pens a happily ever after, he kills off his entire cast.